Understanding Failures of Deep Networks via Robust Feature Extraction

 \section{Crowd study on feature interpretability}

-To understand the effectiveness of the feature visualization method, we conducted a crowdworker study using Amazon Mechanical Turk (MTurk).
-For both grouping strategies (prediction and label), we selected the top, middle, and bottom 20 classes (total 60 x 2) based on the error rate of the robust Resnet-50 and selected the top 10 features with the highest mutual information on failure, resulting in 1200 visualizations and 5971 human answers.
-In total, we had 312 unique workers, each completing on average 19.14 tasks.
-20\% of the workers completed at least 10 tasks.
-All visualizations were evaluated by five workers, except 29 for which only had four assessments.
+To understand the effectiveness of feature visualizations, we conducted a crowdsourcing study using Amazon Mechanical Turk.
+For both grouping strategies (prediction and label), we selected the top, middle, and bottom 20 classes (total 60 x 2) based on the error rate of the robust Resnet-50 model and selected the top 10 features with the highest mutual information on failure, resulting in 1200 visualizations and 5971 human answers.
+In total, we had 312 unique workers, each completing an average of 19.14 tasks.
+All visualizations were evaluated by five workers, except 29 for which we only acquired four assessments.
 Workers were paid \$0.5 per hit, with an average salary of $\$$12 per hour.
-Anonymized data from this study will be made available.
+Anonymized data from this study is available in the associated code repository.

 For each visualization, workers were shown three sections: A (most activating images), B (heatmaps), and C (feature attack), and asked to answer the set of questions in Figure \ref{fig:aws_questions} in the Appendix Section~\ref{sec:appendix_mturk_examples}.
 The questions were designed with two goals: (1) to collect human-generated feature descriptions, and (2) to evaluate the ease with which workers can understand and describe the features.